ridhuanhassan/demo-rest-api/README.md

 ## Intro

-This project is built entirely using pure Node JS except for test files which relies on Jest framework.
+This project is built entirely using pure Node JS. `package.json` contains only dev dependencies for testing and linting.

 I had to limit what will be included in this demo due to time constraint.
 But you can expect a few things as listed below but not limited to just those mentioned.